rhudson2802/Warp-firmware/README.md

 | SCK         | CK       | PTA9          | J4                      | 1                    |
 | MOSI        | SI       | PTA8          | J4                      | 2                    |

 A schematic has also been included (`rh689-schematic.pdf`) which details the relevant circuits which are required to implement the pedometer without using the FRDM-KL03.
+An example PCB layout has also been included (`pedometer.kicad_pcb`), which is powered by two CR2032 batteries.

 ### Software
 There are several parameters which control the performance of the algorithm, set using the macros on lines 21-25 of `pedometer.c`.
 These are: